Life As an Avionics Technician

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 17,500 jobs for Avionics Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Avionics Technician by 2026.
-The BLS estimates 1,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.

 The states with the most job growth for Avionics Technician are Alabama, Nevada, and Georgia.
 Watch out if you plan on working in Washington, Kansas, or Tennessee.
 These states have the worst job growth for this type of profession.